What did Arius teach that caused the Arian Controversy?

 Then “the elders fell down and worshiped” (Rev 5:14).

-Does this mean that the Son is God?
+Does this mean that He is God?

 To respond to this question, this article discusses the following: